chuaqindi/sc1015-miniproject/README.md

 ## Problem Definition

-In the highly competitive telecommunications industry, customer churn is a critical challenge for telecomunication companies (Telco). <br>
+In the highly competitive telecommunications industry, customer churn is a critical challenge for telecomunication companies (Telco).

-Customer churn (or customer attrition) refers to the loss of customers due to dissatisfaction of the services provided and/or due to better offers from other companies. <br>
+Customer churn (or customer attrition) refers to the loss of customers due to dissatisfaction of the services provided and/or due to better offers from other companies.

 Churn results in a loss of revenue of the company and it has become increasingly difficult to retain customers today. <br>
 Telco businesses are thus seeking to develop models to predict which customers are more likely to leave soon and take actions accordingly.